lapce/lapce/docs/why-lapce.md

 So the new architecture I came up with was like this:

     UI
-Reads file from Proxy
+Reads file from Proxy<br>
-Handle keyboard/mouse events and do the edits on the file buffer Send the file editing delta to the proxy to keep the file in sync
+Handle keyboard/mouse events and do the edits on the file buffer<br>
+Send the file editing delta to the proxy to keep the file in sync<br>
-          |
-	  |
-	  |

 	 Proxy
-Receive save event from UI and flush the file buffer to disk proxy the events between UI and the plugins
+Receive save event from UI and flush the file buffer to disk<br>
-          |
-	  |
+proxy the events between UI and the plugins<br>

 	Plugin
-Communicate with UI through proxy
+Communicate with UI through proxy<br>

 UI sits locally.
 Proxy and Plugin will be in the remote box when doing remote development.
 With this architecture, I can make sure the editing experience is always the best, with other considerations like syntax highlighting is done in a different thread so nothing blocks the main thread at any time.
-I finally had a lighting-fast and powerful code editor.
-Lapce. (which can be beautiful as well)
+I finally had a lighting-fast and powerful code editor. (which can be beautiful as well)